Fullmeals.

 Step 11: Finish Potato Curry

-Add the finely chopped fresh coriander leaves to the simmering potato curry.
+Add the finely chopped fresh coriander leaves to the potato curry.
 Stir gently to combine.
 Remove the pot from the fire.

 Step 12: Drain Cooked Rice